Everything You Need to Know About WordPress Backend

 Posts: These are the pages where your drafts are kept, edited, published, and even deleted.

-Appearance: This is where you may change themes, manage menus and widgets.
+Appearance: This is where you may change themes and manage menus and widgets.

-Plugins: It is the most prominent feature of WordPress, which enables you to install the extension for extending the website’s capabilities.
+Plugins: This is the most prominent feature of WordPress, enabling you to install extensions to extend the website’s capabilities.

 Tools: They help you import and export content and manage personal data.

-Settings: It is the location for configuring site settings.
+Settings: This is the location for configuring site settings.

-Sometimes there is a slight difference in the above options in a few themes and plugins.
-In that case, you will find other options in the WordPress backend.
+Sometimes, there is a slight difference in the above options in a few themes and plugins.
+In that case, you will find other options in the WP backend.

 What is WordPress Backend?

 WordPress backend is available for authenticated users.
 Registered users get access to the backend.
 WordPress does not offer any default way to restrict access to the backend but offers user roles.
-Also, you have options to restrict access through plugins like the AAM (Advanced Access Manager) plugin.
+Also, you can restrict access through plugins like the AAM (Advanced Access Manager) plugin.

 WordPress backend is categorized into WordPress core pages like themes, tools, plugins, media library, and custom pages registered and built with third-party plugins or themes.

-The list of backend pages is maintained as a backend menu and is displayed on the left side of the backend interface.
+The list of backend pages is maintained as a backend menu and displayed on the left side of the interface.
 Moreover, a few backend pages are also listed on the top admin bar.
-Few menus have submenus as well.
+A few menus have submenus as well.

 Some menus may have submenus.
 Additionally, some backend pages are listed on the top admin bar.